jordans15/deliveryscout-frontend/README.md

 ## Deployment (GitHub Pages)

 This project is deployed using [GitHub Pages](https://pages.github.com/).
+The deployment process uses gh-pages to push the build folder to the gh-pages branch.

+To deploy the app manually:

+1. Build the app with npm run build.
+2. Deploy to GitHub Pages using npm run deploy.

+---

 ## Project Structure